alexandervoronov/pokemon-in-shakespeare/README.md

 docker run -p 5000:5000 pokemon-in-shakespeare
 ```

+## Limitations

+- The service used a fixed port 5000, which can be worked around by using a docker image and
+  remapping the port
+- Shakespeare translator API has quite strict request rate limit (5 per hour, 60 per day), so
+  after a few requests the Pokémon teller will switch to modern English

 ## Implementation details

 Pokémon teller is written in Rust and relies on [Poké API](https://pokeapi.co/) and